robertfeldt/meta_compile/README.template.md

 FAQ
 ---

-Q1.
+## Q1.
 Why did you skip implementing numbers in the minimal compiler?
-A: Since it is so easy to implement with the regexp-capable compiler later.
+Since it is so easy to implement with the regexp-capable compiler later.
 See the example compiler for assignments above, for example.